kljensen/go-is-awesome/README.md

 ## License

-Those works here created by me (ie. not the Reveal.js and Present code) are available under a
+Those works here created by me are available under a
 [Creative Commons Attribution](http://creativecommons.org/licenses/by/3.0/)
 license in the case of text and an MIT license, shown below, in the